What is pizza with chickpea flour?

 - To make the pizza dough, in a small bowl add the chickpea flour, starch, dried herbs, salt, and pepper.
 Mix.

-- Add the water and 1 tbsp olive oil and mix until well incorporated.
+- Add the water and 1 tablespoon olive oil and mix until well incorporated.

 - Add the Parmesan cheese and with the help of a spoon mix well until it is a smooth table.